chinamike65/hugo-tuolesi/content/book5/book5en.md

 Faithful attachments will also bring us a lot of pain.

-If you are obsessed with money, you will have a lot of troubles in order to make money.
+If you are obsessed with money, you will have a lot of afflictions in order to make money.

-Being obsessed with physical health will also cause a lot of troubles in this regard.
+Being obsessed with physical health will also cause a lot of afflictions in this regard.

 Attachment to what is painful or what, so we must cut off the Dharma and realize that the Dharma has no self.